srand/jolt/docs/architecture.rst

 .. architecture-end

-Remote execution
+Remote Execution
 ----------------

 Tasks can be distributed and executed remotely with the help of a scheduler service and a set of workers.
 The scheduler is responsible for prioritizing and distributing tasks to workers and collecting the results.
 Workers install and run the Jolt client that initiated a build and execute tasks as instructed by the scheduler.

 Workers can be added or removed at any time.
 If a worker is added, the scheduler will detect this and automatically schedule tasks to it.
 If a worker is removed, the scheduler will reschedule the tasks that were running on it.
 Both scenarios are transparent to users running builds.

 Each worker has a set of platform properties that can be used to select which tasks should be executed on it.
 For example, a worker may have a property `node.os` with the value `linux` and another worker may have the same property with the value `windows`.
 A task can be configured to only run on workers with a specific property value.

 When a user starts a build, the client first check if the task has already been executed.
 If so, the artifact is downloaded and the build is finished.
 If not, the client sends a description of the build and its tasks to the scheduler.
 Once the build is registered, the client starts requesting execution of the tasks in the build in topological order.
 The scheduler selects a worker that matches a task's platform requirements and sends the task to it.

 When requested to execute a task from a build, the worker first installs the client and starts an executor that connects to the scheduler to receive the task.
 The executor then runs the task and sends updates to the client (through the scheduler) in the form of logs and status messages.
 When the task is finished, the executor will upload the artifact to the cache and the client downloads it.
 The executor remains running as long as the worker is assigned to the build and there are tasks in the queue to be executed.

 Since the client is installed on the worker, it is possible to execute tasks that depend on other tasks that are not part of the build.
 The client will automatically download the artifacts of the dependencies and make them available to the tasks.

 Deployment of the scheduler and workers can be done in different ways, but typically they are deployed as Docker containers in a Kubernetes cluster.
-See the user-guide for more information.
+See :ref:`deploying_build_cluster` for more information.